 Small World Way – Like Plaza Street, Small World Way is a very open walkway.
 It runs from Storybook Land to It’s A Small World, and is the starting place for the parades.
 Small World Way opens up into the Small World esplanade, with different paths to Mickey’s Toontown, the Fantasyland Theater, and the Disneyland Railroad.

 Big Thunder Trail – The most scenic street in Disneyland is Big Thunder Trail.
-It starts in Fantasyland, near the Village Haus, and winds all the way around to Big Thunder Mountain Railroad.
+It starts in Fantasyland, near the Red Rose Taverne, and winds all the way around to Big Thunder Mountain Railroad.
 Big Thunder Trail becomes the “Haunted Trail” during Halloween, complete with mysterious fog, thunder and lightning, and roaring monsters hidden among the trees.

 New Orleans Street – This street is a connector between Frontierland and New Orleans Square, starting at the Golden Horseshoe and ending at the River Belle Terrace back patio.
 New Orleans Street sits right against the waterfront, and is home to the Petrified Tree.